 The first time you log in to the new interface, you’ll be able to access your trade history, balance info, and new metrics to make the transition easier.
 This information is very relevant to traders concerned about revenue info and tax liability.

 The world-class analytic tools are still available to traders, with more added to give a complete picture of your chosen market.
-New users might want to take a few days to get used to the information thrown at them before diving in head first.
+New users might want to take a few days to get used to the information thrown at them before diving in headfirst.

 Both platforms operate on a maker/taker fee model.
 Orders that provide liquidity have different charges than orders that take liquidity.
-The similar fee structure means users won’t have to relearn the best ways to maximize their trades to produce the most profit.
+A similar fee structure means users won’t have to relearn the best ways to maximize their trades to produce the most profit.